brynmathias/casual-markdown-cv/resume.md

 #### MOD StratCom
 The nature of this work means that I can't go into much detail however during my with them I have:
-    1. Deployed overseas to an operational theatre in support of ongoing counter terrorism operations
+    1. Deployed overseas to an operational theatre in support of counter-terrorism operations
     2. Been responsible for deploying applications to OFFICIAL-SECRET classification systems
     3. Been responsible for generating application deployment processes to OFFICIAL-SECRET systems
     4. Built along side analysts applications for data search and retrieval tailored to their specific needs